SveSop/nvidia-libs/README.md

 You then run the game with `DXVK_NVAPI_GPU_ARCH=AD100 __GL_13ebad=0x1 %command%` option in steam.

+PS: This is for archival reference only!
+In case it is needed in the future.

 ## DAZ Studio

 In case you do NOT use nvml (wine-nvml) library to emulate nvml.dll, DAZ Studio MAY